kaly666/web-scraper-jeco/ReadME.md

 ### Background
 1. Execute `npm run setup`
 2. Execute `npm run background` (this will install pm2 and will run the apps in the background)
-3. Feel free to use the API on port http://localhost:3000 or check out the app at port http://localhost:8080
+3. Feel free to use the API on port http://localhost:3000 or check out the app at port http://localhost:8080 (127.0.0.1:8080 or any other displayed IP in the terminal)
-4. To check out apps's status execute `pm2 list` or `pm2 logs [id]`
+4. To check out API's status execute `pm2 list` or `pm2 logs [id]`

 ## Usage